 1 Floating ring

 In the bottom-left corner of the note there is rectangle containing a ring.
 When you tilt the banknote in different directions the ring appears to float and you can see a play of colours.
 The denomination is also shown.
+See video

-2 Running anchor chain
+2 Anchor chain

 When the banknote is held up to the light, the watermark, the head of an Atlantic puffin with the denomination, is visible.
 The Atlantic puffin motif is featured on all the denominations.